MSzturc/T250/README.md

 </p>

-# T250 – World's Fastest Open-Source 3D Printer
+# T250 – World's Fastest Source-Available 3D Printer

 The **T250** is a next-generation, high-performance 3D printer built from the ground up for speed, reliability, and print quality.
-With verified real-world acceleration of up to **250,000 mm/s²** and sustained print speeds exceeding **1,000 mm/s**, the T250 sets a new benchmark in open-source high-speed 3D printing.
+With verified real-world acceleration of up to **250,000 mm/s²** and sustained print speeds exceeding **1,000 mm/s**, the T250 sets a new benchmark in source-available high-speed 3D printing.

 > ⚠️ This is not your average printer project.
 The T250 is designed for experienced builders and performance enthusiasts.